 At the end of my last post on this topic I presented the 5 key questions, which when answered, will give a fairly detailed view of the end times.
 These 5 questions relate to 4 key terms:

-- The Tribulation – a time of great difficulty on the earth for humanity in general but for the church in particular (see Matthew 24: 21, 22).
+- The Tribulation – a time of great difficulty on the earth for humanity (see Matthew 24: 21, 22).

 - The Rapture – an event when all those Christians who have died will be resurrected and all those who name the name of Jesus as Lord will be caught up together into the sky to meet Jesus (see Matthew 24: 38-41).